What is Baptism?

 Start with the immediacy of baptism.

-The story is obviously told in an abbreviated way which means that the details which are included are regarded by the narrator are considered by him to be of the first importance.
+The story is told in an abbreviated way which means that the details which are included are regarded by the narrator to be important.
 Here we are simply told that Peter’s preaching was interrupted by another baptism of the Holy Spirit.
 As this was developing, Peter exclaims with great excitement that there was no reason not to baptize these Gentiles.
 Then the order is given for them to be baptized.
 There is no mention here of anyone being asked to make a confession of faith or to attend a class or to give a testimony or to sit for an interview before elders.
 They are just summarily baptized.

 If those baptized were not asked to confess their faith, then how did the elders know if they were believers?